isomerpages/enterprisesg-cpso/pages/3b-safety-tips-on-children-toys.md

 * In addition to containing small parts, magnetic balls have high magnetic flux which may cause serious injury if multiple balls attract and stick together within the intestines.
 Water beads may expand to many times their original size as they absorb water and may cause obstructions or injuries within the body.
 * Caregivers are advised to keep a lookout and ensure that these products are not made accessible to children, and avoid using magnetic balls and water beads as sensory toys for children.

-Click [here](/files/collateral-toy-safety.pdf) to download our brochure on toy safety
+Click [here](/files/collateral-toy-safety.pdf) to download our brochure on toy safety<br>
+For more information on keeping your child safe and healthy, visit the Health Promotion Board's [Parent Hub](https://www.healthhub.sg/programmes/183/parent-hub/preschool/safety-hygiene).

 **[← Back to Product safety tips](/consumers/product-safety-tips/children-product)**